 Listen to swimmers and staff relate their memories of the building over the years.

 Read more about the history of the building by diving into this beautiful book, documenting the building’s history.
 ‘Pool of Memories – A History of Moseley Road Baths’ tells the 105-year old story of Birmingham’s Grade II* Moseley Road Swimming Baths in Balsall Heath.
-Author Steve Beauchampé has brought together over three years of research and interviews to produce a 152 page, comprehensive account of the building’s history.
+Author Steve Beauchampé brought together over three years of research and interviews to produce a 152 page, comprehensive account of the building’s history.

 Explore the building